SeinopSys/PHP-PostgreSQL-Database-Class/USAGE.md

 This will create (and return) the internal PDO object used by the class and simultaneously attempts to connect to the database.
 Initial connection errors can be caught by using `try…catch` but by default the script uses `PDO::ERRMODE_WARNING` for further errors.

-If you'd prefer exceptions to be thrown instead, or if you like to live dangerously and want to silence all errors, you can use the chainable `setPDOErrmode()` methodby passing any of the `PDO::ERRMODE_*` constants both before and after the connection has been made.
+If you'd prefer exceptions to be thrown instead, or if you like to live dangerously and want to silence all errors, you can use the chainable `setPDOErrmode()` method by passing any of the `PDO::ERRMODE_*` constants both before and after the connection has been made.

 ```php
 // Before connection